-The sudden rise in temperature has brought out the mozzies!
+The warm weather has brought out the mozzies!

 The tiger mosquito, resident along much of the Mediterranean coast, including the P-O, is number one of the ‘hit list’ of actions being taken against problematic insects in our region.

 This ‘chasse au moustique tigre’ consists of carefully monitoring and destroying the egg laying zones but the EID states that individuals must do their bit by monitoring their own property and destroying any eggs found.

 To find out where the risk of being ‘mozzied’ is the greatest, take a look at vigilance-moustiques.com which points out on a national map, the areas most at risk, along with loads of other useful info about the nasty little critturs.
 (IN FRENCH)

 Did you know that the Tiger mosquito, (moustique tigre) normally native to Southeast Asia, has worked its way up the coast to North Catalonia?

 These unpleasant little devils are different from the common mozzie in that they fly and attack during the day as well as night, their bites can be more painful and cause more swelling than the common or garden mozzie, and their stinger is able to pierce clothing!

 As with the common or garden mozzie, male mosquitos, as well as very young mosquitos, are vegetarian and eat plant matter.
 It is the female of the species which stings and drinks blood from humans, animals and birds.